alex-ball/bathbib/biblatex/README.md

 all your documents without having to copy the files over each time, you can install them using the instructions below.

+### Managed way

+The latest stable release of biblatex-bath has been packaged for TeX Live and MiKTeX.
+If you are running TeX Live and have `tlmgr` installed, you can install the bundle simply by running `tlmgr install biblatex-bath`.
+If you are running MiKTeX, you can install the bundle by running `mpm --install=biblatex-bath`.
+Both `tlmgr` and `mpm` have GUI versions that you might find friendlier.

 ### Automated way

 A makefile is provided which you can use with the Make utility on